MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 ### Step 1 - Enable Microsoft Places and start coordinating work locations

 These steps will provide Places to your users and enable Workplans.
-This will help facilitate hybrid work coordination, employees can communicate their work location (e.g. 'in-office' or 'remote') for specific days of the week via Workplans.
+This will help facilitate hybrid work coordination, employees can communicate their work location (for example 'in-office' or 'remote') for specific days of the week via Workplans.

 These cmdlets are available to tenants to enable or onboard to Places Public Preview.
 By default, the Calendar features will be available to users.
 The following cmdlets are used by the tenant admins to enable buildings, apps, and location sharing controls.